rejivelshan/ReactJS/README.md

-# Reactionsonreact
+# Reactjs
-Some react codes I have worked on
+Some reactjs snippets that I have worked on